gramineproject/contrib/Curated-Apps/workloads/tensorflow-serving/README.md

    ```

 2. User is expected to first have a base image `<base_image_with_tensorflow-serving>` ready with
-   tensorflow-serving and the necessary application files built into this image.
+   TensorFlow Serving and the necessary application files built into this image.
 The
    directory `workloads/tensorflow-serving/base_image_helper` contains
-   sample dockerfile and instructions to create a test tensorflow-serving
+   sample dockerfile and instructions to create a test TensorFlow Serving
    base image.
 This base image is then passed to the curation application `curate.py` as shown
    below.

 3. To generate a preconfigured non-production test confidential compute image for
-   tensorflow-serving, follow the below steps:
+   TensorFlow Serving, follow the below steps:

-   1. Generate a sample tensorflow-serving application image `tf-serving-base`:
+   1. Generate a sample TensorFlow Serving application image `tf-serving-base`:
       ```sh
       /bin/bash workloads/tensorflow-serving/base_image_helper/helper.sh
       ```